Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/01-introduction-to-object-oriented-concepts/README.md

 The below diagram is a class diagram representing the Employee/Payroll system we have been talking about.

 ![A UML diagram of the class representing Employee and Payroll classes](/uml/chapter_one/employee-payroll.png)

+Each class diagram is defined by three separate sections: the name itself, the data (attributes), and the behaviors (methods).
+For example the Employee class diagram’s attribute section contains `SocialSecurityNumber`, `Gender`, and `dateOfBirth`, whereas the method section contains the methods that operate on these attributes.

+From this we can basically say that classes are templates from which objects are made.

+When an object is created, we say that the objects are instantiated.
+Thus, if we create three employees, we are actually creating three totally distinct instances of an Employee class.
+Each object contains its own copy of the attributes and methods.

+> **An Implementation Issue** - Be aware that there is not necessarily a physical copy of each method for each object.
+Rather, each object points to the same implementation.
+However, this is an issue left up to the compiler/operating platform.
+From a conceptual level, you can think of objects as being wholly independent and having their own attributes and methods.

+## What exactly is a class?